top of page

 Continued from: My Dog Saved my Life

-Choking is an emergency - if you can't breathe then you will die.
-If you see someone who appears to be choking you should always ask them "Are you choking?" before you start thumping them on the back.
-Lexi the Labrador didn't follow the correct steps, but then he is a dog!
+Choking is an emergency - if you can't breathe, then you will die.
+If you see someone who appears to be choking, you should always ask them, "Are you choking?" before you start thumping them on the back.
+Lexi the Labrador didn't follow the correct steps, but he is a dog!

 Read the full story here

-Here at STAC choking is covered on all of our First Aid Courses.
+Here at STAC, choking is covered in all of our first aid courses.

 Continued from: Pioneering Procedure Used At Roadside to Save Cyclist's Life